gentoomen/bhottu/README.md

 * libmysqlclient-dev
 * python-pip
 * python-dev
+* python-virtualenv

 ## Python packages required
 A list of the required python packages is provided in requirements.txt.
-You can load these into a virtualenv.
+Firstly set up a virtualenv:

+    virtualenv testing

+Then enter the virtualenv:

+    source testing/bin/activate

+Now install the python packages:

+    pip install -r requirements.txt

 ## Setting up
 Make a new copy of `config_example.py` and name it config.py.